stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 This ensures that every instance has an identifier that you can use in your TF code.
 You include the `edition` identifier in resource names to avoid conflicts between copies.
 For convenience, the template TF code provides locals that you can use to create unique resource names.
 The [next section](#managing-resource-names) has more details about resource names.

 For workspaces, the tooling automatically sets the value of the tfvar `edition` to match the variable `TFT_EDITION`.
-Set this variable in any way that you want.
+To use a named workspace, set this variable.
 For example, you can configure your CI system to set the variable to match branch names.

-If you do not specify a edition identifier, TF uses the default workspace for state, and the value of the tfvar `edition` is `default`.
+> If you do not specify a edition identifier, TF uses the default workspace for state, and the value of the tfvar `edition` is `default`.

 For tests, we should use a unique identifier per test run.
 The test in the unit template includes code to set the value of `edition` to a random string with the prefix `tt`, so that every test copy of infrastructure will have a unique value for the `edition` tfvar.